-Pointing out that sex workers use NUM anonymously, Alex Bryce--the project's director of services--says that until the decrim-dream is realzsed, schemes like his are a good compromise.
+Pointing out that sex workers use NUM anonymously, Alex Bryce – the project's director of services – says that until the decrim-dream is realised, schemes like his are a good compromise.
 "Given the choice between working with the police to save the lives of sex workers and advocating for better policing, or having no links with the police for ideological reasons and not influencing them at all, I know which option I'd choose," he says.§

 The immediate battle is ensuring things don't get worse.
 Mactaggart will try again, says Toni; the Swedish Model is still a threat.
 With anti-sex work rhetoric often presented as feminism, and feminism the political T-shirt of choice in Parliament, success may depend again on appealing to a common concern for safety.

 "We support full decriminalisation," says Lisa Longstaff of Women Against Rape, one of the groups that battled the amendment.
 "The end result of Mctaggart's proposal would have been disastrous for women, taking choice away from sex workers to earn a living and promoting them as helpless victims.
 It's insulting to treat all women who've gone into sex work in that way.
 It's time feminists showed some respect."